A framework to plan for preferred outcomes in transdisciplinary projects.

 3) Participants stick their cards to the map, locating it to one of the outcome spaces.

-4) The moderator goes through each space and asks the participants to say a few words about their expectations.
+4) The facilitator goes through each space and asks the participants to say a few words about their expectations.
 (If the aim is to clarify if, for instance, researchers have other expectations than representatives of other sectors of society, cards with different colours for the different kinds of participants can be used).

 5) If needed, the group discusses and decides for each expectation whether it falls inside or outside the boundaries of the project and how these preferred outcomes might be incorporated into project planning.